State Street Corp Sells 35,957 Shares of CorMedix Inc. (NYSEAMERICAN:CRMD)

-State Street Corp cut its holdings in shares of CorMedix Inc. (NYSEAMERICAN:CRMD) by 5.4% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+State Street Corp trimmed its position in CorMedix Inc. (NYSEAMERICAN:CRMD) by 5.4% in the second quarter, according to its most recent filing with the SEC.
 The institutional investor owned 630,654 shares of the biotechnology company’s stock after selling 35,957 shares during the period.
-State Street Corp owned approximately 1.66% of CorMedix worth $4,326,000 at the end of the most recent reporting period.
+State Street Corp owned about 1.66% of CorMedix worth $4,326,000 as of its most recent SEC filing.

-Several other large investors have also bought and sold shares of CRMD.
-Morgan Stanley grew its position in CorMedix by 629.9% in the 1st quarter.
-Morgan Stanley now owns 283,251 shares of the biotechnology company’s stock worth $2,830,000 after purchasing an additional 244,444 shares in the last quarter.
-BlackRock Inc. grew its position in CorMedix by 10.6% in the 2nd quarter.
-BlackRock Inc. now owns 2,493,014 shares of the biotechnology company’s stock worth $17,101,000 after purchasing an additional 239,720 shares in the last quarter.
-Vanguard Group Inc. boosted its stake in CorMedix by 10.0% in the second quarter.
-Vanguard Group Inc. now owns 1,740,126 shares of the biotechnology company’s stock valued at $11,937,000 after acquiring an additional 157,536 shares during the last quarter.
-Geode Capital Management LLC boosted its stake in CorMedix by 18.3% in the second quarter.
-Geode Capital Management LLC now owns 631,043 shares of the biotechnology company’s stock valued at $4,328,000 after acquiring an additional 97,687 shares during the last quarter.
-Finally, State Board of Administration of Florida Retirement System boosted its stake in CorMedix by 568.7% in the second quarter.
-State Board of Administration of Florida Retirement System now owns 68,611 shares of the biotechnology company’s stock valued at $471,000 after acquiring an additional 58,351 shares during the last quarter.
-29.85% of the stock is owned by institutional investors.
+Other hedge funds have also recently modified their holdings of the company.
+Morgan Stanley boosted its stake in CorMedix by 629.9% in the first quarter.
+Morgan Stanley now owns 283,251 shares of the biotechnology company’s stock valued at $2,830,000 after acquiring an additional 244,444 shares during the last quarter.
+BlackRock Inc. lifted its stake in shares of CorMedix by 10.6% during the 2nd quarter.
+BlackRock Inc. now owns 2,493,014 shares of the biotechnology company’s stock valued at $17,101,000 after buying an additional 239,720 shares in the last quarter.
+Vanguard Group Inc. lifted its stake in shares of CorMedix by 10.0% during the 2nd quarter.
+Vanguard Group Inc. now owns 1,740,126 shares of the biotechnology company’s stock valued at $11,937,000 after buying an additional 157,536 shares in the last quarter.
+Geode Capital Management LLC lifted its stake in shares of CorMedix by 18.3% during the 2nd quarter.
+Geode Capital Management LLC now owns 631,043 shares of the biotechnology company’s stock valued at $4,328,000 after buying an additional 97,687 shares in the last quarter.
+Finally, State Board of Administration of Florida Retirement System increased its holdings in CorMedix by 568.7% during the 2nd quarter.
+State Board of Administration of Florida Retirement System now owns 68,611 shares of the biotechnology company’s stock worth $471,000 after acquiring an additional 58,351 shares during the period.
+29.85% of the stock is owned by institutional investors and hedge funds.

 In other news, Director Myron Kaplan purchased 10,000 shares of the company’s stock in a transaction on Tuesday, November 16th.
 The stock was acquired at an average price of $5.14 per share, with a total value of $51,400.00.
 The acquisition was disclosed in a filing with the SEC, which can be accessed through the SEC website.
 Corporate insiders own 2.77% of the company’s stock.

 CorMedix (NYSEAMERICAN:CRMD) last announced its quarterly earnings results on Monday, November 8th.
 The biotechnology company reported ($0.22) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.18) by ($0.04).
 CorMedix had a negative net margin of 13,952.10% and a negative return on equity of 39.16%.
-On average, research analysts forecast that CorMedix Inc. will post -0.76 earnings per share for the current year.
+As a group, equities research analysts expect that CorMedix Inc. will post -0.76 earnings per share for the current fiscal year.

 About CorMedix